 Once you have decided on the changes you want to make, it’s time to educate yourself fully.
 Study teams that use your new concept and even narrow your study down to one team if you can.
 Gather video of that team and study it closely.
-Watching recorded play is much easier for studying than live TV because you can rewind segments to review multiple times.
+Watching recorded play is much easier to observe than live TV because you can rewind segments and review multiple times.
 You can also check online for videos of training sessions by a coach of the system that you are considering.
-Often times there are articles or short youtube clips on the internet covering what you want to learn.
-If your inspiration came from a local team, seek out that coach and see if you can “pick his brain” a little.
-He might welcome the meeting and want to exchange for some things you do with your team.
+Often times there are articles or short youtube clips on the internet covering your area of interest.
+If your inspiration came from a local team, seek out their coach and see if you can “pick his brain” a little.
+He might welcome the meeting and want to exchange information for something you do with your team.

-While gathering information about your new changes, you need to also work on your spring and summer schedule.
+While gathering information about your new plans, you need to also work on your spring and summer schedule.
 How many sessions each week, which weeks, and what days will you hold training sessions?
 I liked having only two workouts a week starting in late April.
 It is the “off season” after all, so two a week should be enough.
-And going only twice a week allows the players to have the other five days to do weight training, outside activities, or to just rest and relax if they so choose.
+Going only twice a week allowed the players to have the other five days to do weight training, outside activities, or to just rest and relax if they so chose.
 Those participating in spring sports will still have late May and June to get caught up.
-And they will be catching up with a group that actually knows how to execute the new changes.
+And they will be catching up with a group that already knows how to execute the new changes.
 This makes it easier for newcomers to get up to speed rather quickly.